tamediadigital/kafka-d/internals.md

 ### Pipelining and bundling

-kafka-d supports pipelining and batching of requests through dedicated fetcher tasks assigned to each BrokerConnection.
+kafka-d supports pipelining and batching of requests through dedicated fetcher/pusher tasks assigned to each ```BrokerConnection```.
 When the queue of one of the consumers is not full, the task issues a fetch request in the background.
 If there are multiple consumers with an empty queue, the fetcher task will combine many fetch requests.
+Likewisely when producer queue has data, the pusher task issues a produce request.
+These requests also may be combined into one.

 ### Consumer queues